 Is Squarespace easy to use?

-And if you ever run into problems it is good to note that Squarespace offers nice discussion forums with lot of existing knowledge (it is likely that someone has already asked about your problem) and great customer service.
+And if you ever run into problems it is good to note that Squarespace offers nice discussion forums with a lot of existing knowledge (it is likely that someone has already asked about your problem) and pretty good customer service.

 Conclusion: Should you use Squarespace for launching an ecommerce site?

 I know that a simple yes or no answer might be preferred to the question presented above, but I don’t think that can be given.
 That is because due to how Squarespace’s themes are designed, I think that Squarespace can be a great platform for running a certain type of store, but something like Shopify might be better for running a different kind of store.

 And indeed I would recommend Squarespace especially to those online store owners who are looking to sell a relatively small selection of high-end products in which the visual aspects of the products are very important.
 This means that Squarespace could be great, for example, for selling high-end fashion items or beauty products, luxury home accessories or designer furniture items.

 On the other hand, if you are looking to sell things such as electronics, sports or outdoor equipment or a wide variety of supplements I would go with Shopify.